kenstir/deluge/packaging/osx/Instructions.md

 # Packaging setup with jhbuild

-These are the manual step based upon https://wiki.gnome.org/Projects/Jhbuild/Mac_OS
+These are the manual step based upon the [gtk-osx Quick Start](https://gitlab.gnome.org/GNOME/gtk-osx/-/wikis/home#quick-start)

 If you encounter curl stalling on FTP URLs try disabling `epsv` for curl:
 `echo no-epsv >> ~/.curlrc`